How it all started

 How it's going

-though the business has grown word by word and colour by glittery colour.
+Wear and Resist is growing steadily, but it's still a small family business.
 Each item is designed, hand-made and sent out by me in my Oxfordshire studio.
 My daughter Eliza is my model and inspiration to keep going.
 She is also an expert chain maker!

 Be Brave by Tracey Emin